 Leo took his backpack, freeing Jay to retrieve his lantern.
 Leo smirked.
 “You needed a lantern, huh?
 I guess not all of us can be self-made men.”
 He smacked Jay on the back.

-Jay pretended the smack made him stumble, and he smashed Leo’s jar on rocks beside the path.
+Jay pretended the smack made him stumble and he smashed Leo’s jar on rocks beside the path.
 The surviving fireflies escaped.
 “Whoops.”

 “Ah, fuck!
 C’mon!
 Typical monkeying around.”
 Leo slung his backpack over his shoulders and started toward the monastery.
 “You can pay me back later.”

 “I’ll have to apologize to Lilly.”
 Jay picked up his sugar-powdered pastries and walked the path.
-The monastery was close enough to count candles in windows.
+The monastery was close enough to count candles in its windows.
 “I hope we’re let into the monastery.”

 “What are you here for,” Jay asked, knowing the answer.

 “Check it out.”
 Leo pulled his backpack to one shoulder and unzipped it.
 He carried nothing but glass jars.
-Half were packed with crickets.
+Half were packed with bug-sticks.
 The rest were empty.
 “I brought extra jars just for this.
 Tell me you’re collecting centipedes, man!
 You gotta teach me!
 Don’t tell me you’re really here to fuck with monks!”